Platoniq/wilder-journal/_articles/en/precious.md

 article-order: 20
 uid: precious
 title: Precious
-description: This morning I woke up with the sound of little Charissa again.
-  She’s getting teeth and she is crying a lot.
-It’s not a problem.
-I like babies.
-When I knew I couldn’t sleep anymore, I got out of bed and made myself a tea.
+description: When I knew I couldn’t sleep anymore, I got out of bed and made myself a tea.
 Tiffany was in the kitchen as well, warming milk.
 She looked like she didn’t sleep at all.
+She’s Nigerian too and she is nice, but we don’t speak a lot.
+Her husband knows some other Nigerian men in Ancona.
+Traffickers.
+You have to be friends with the traffickers, I know, but it makes you a little lonely.
+Better not to trust anyone.
 author: Elena Silvestrini
 cover:
   path: /media/articles/heroes/precious.png